-6 Limitations of Marketing Artificial Intelligence, According to Experts
+6 Disadvantages of AI in Marketing According to Experts

-With no one-size-fits-all solution, but plenty of powerful specialized tools, it’s important for marketers to clearly understand the real possibilities and limits of artificial intelligence.
+With no one-size-fits-all solution, but plenty of powerful specialized tools, it’s important for marketers to clearly understand the real possibilities—and limitations of—artificial intelligence.

 To help accomplish that goal, six artificial intelligence experts told us what they see as the biggest limitations in AI today.